The Scotland Malawi Partnership is delighted to make 2020 its Year of Governance Strengthening

 This is, principally, a civic endeavour, led by the people of Scotland and Malawi, and our leading civic institutions, including higher education institutions, NGOs, trade unions, think tanks, national academies and businesses.
 We also invite and encourage active participation amongst all three of our governments and parliaments (Scottish, Malawian and UK), if they wish.
 However, we think it is important that this work is not funded by any government, and hence the wider governance strengthening work described here (i.e. everything beyond governance strengthening within the SMP), is not funded from our Scottish Government core grant but rather from the SMP’s own independent funds.

-We have had to pause some elements of our Year of Governance Strengthening due to our Covid-19 work but we hope to continue events and engagements, on digital formats, through the autumn of 2020, and we will likely extend the campaign into 2021.
+We had to pause some elements of our Year of Governance Strengthening due to our Covid-19 work and so plan to continue events and engagements, on digital formats, extending the campaign through 2021 as the Years of Governance Strengthening.
 To get involved, please email david[at]scotland-malawipartnership.org.